marskar/summer-curriculum/pres.md

 For improved HPV vaccination rates, our target population will be

-- children,
+- girls,
-- 9-16 years old,
+- 11-16 years old,
-- in all schools nationwide, and also
+- in all public and private schools nationwide, and also
 - at the primary health center nationwide, on an ongoing basis.

 # Objectives

-1. Identify the stakeholders and form a working committee by 2019 that will validate the education program for kids and teachers by 2020.
+1. Identify the stakeholders and form a working committee by 2019 that will validate the education program for all stakeholders by 2020.
 2. Work with the central government to approve the HPV vaccination program by 2020 and implement it by 2021.
 3. Everyone involved will aim to vaccinate at least 40 percent of the population by 2022.